manushau/app_Backend/README.md

 3. then : code .

+4. OR instead of steps 1-3 open VS Code (with no project open) , click on the 3rd icon on the vertical panel on the left (source control) and click on 'clone repository'.
+Then you will need to paste the repo's URL and thats it.

-4. the project opens in VS Code
+5. the project opens in VS Code

-5. you need to generate .venv file, so fllow the below steps:
+6. you need to generate .venv file, so fllow the below steps:

-6. in VS Code terminal type: cd backend_server
+7. in VS Code terminal type: cd backend_server

-7. then: ls
+8. then: ls

-8. you should see a list of : __init__.py, __pycache__, admin.py and other files.
+9. you should see a list of : __init__.py, __pycache__, admin.py and other files.
 That means you are in the right level

     then type: python3 -m venv .venv           (if you work with python, not python3, then type: python ......)